markgw/uh-nlp2021/docs/week1/part2/index.md

 # Week 1: Part II: Installing stuff, NLTK and SpaCy

+[Part I](../part1/) provided an intro/refresher on Python programming.
+Now we get ourselves ready to do some NLP in Python.

 While Python has a good standard library, we are going to need specialized tools like the **Natural Language Tool Kit (NLTK)**.
 Let's first install NLTK.